 - All bodily functions are connected as well as the healing process requires the entire body.

-- A healthy nervous system, especially the spine, is the important factor to your healthy body.
+- A healthy nervous system, especially the spine, is the crucial factor for a healthy body.
 The spinal cord carries advice throughout the body and is accountable for many bodily functions including voluntary movements (such as walking) and involuntary functions (like respiration).
 When the systems of the body have been in equilibrium, it is called homeostasis.
-Disorders of the bones, muscles, and nerves increase the risk of disorder along with other health problems and can disrupt homeostasis.
+Disorders of the bones, muscles, and nerves increase the risk along with other health problems, which, can disrupt homeostasis.

 - When body systems are in harmony, the human anatomy gets the extraordinary ability to keep well-being and treat itself.

 They use traditional diagnostic testing strategies (like x-rays, MRI, and laboratory work) along with specific chiropractic techniques that involve hands-on manipulation of the articulations (joints) of the body.
-Nutrition and healthy lifestyle counseling is also offered by chiropractors.
-Chiropractors elect not to prescribe medication, plus they do not perform operation; however, many chiropractors work with medical doctors and certainly will refer a patient when needed.
+Chiropractors also offer nutrition and healthy lifestyle counseling.
+Chiropractors elect not to prescribe medication, plus they do not perform the operation; however, many chiropractors work with medical doctors and indeed will refer a patient when needed.

 Some chiropractors dedicate their practices exclusively to finding and removing subluxations.
 But in addition to using manual adaptations, most chiropractors offer other treatment modalities such as the following: